-Temple of the moon
+Temple of the Moon

-The Temple of the Moon is only a short one-hour walk uphill from Plaza De Armas.
+The Temple of the Moon is only a one-hour walk uphill from Plaza De Armas.
 It’s nicely tucked away from the noise and bustling movement of the Plaza.
 The temple contains a cave with a ceremonial altar, where the figures of pumas, snakes, and condors are carved.
 Its purpose is to revere fertility.
 Its caves were built to let in sunlight and moonlight on specific days, pointing to specific parts of the altars.
 Access to the temple is entirely free.

 How to get there: From Plaza de Armas, walk along Calle Triunfo (be aware that the street name changes a few times as you proceed), and continue walking up through the entire San Blas neighborhood.
 It’s all uphill, so it does require a certain level of physical fitness.
 Eventually, the route becomes rural.
 Continue up the stairs until you reach the green plateau where the Temple is located.
 Monkey Cave, Zone X, and Quenco are also in the same area.

-The last Cuy dinner
+The Last Cuy Supper

 Cultural adaptations of certain beliefs, especially when it comes to religious works, usually give a unique flavor to an already well-known history.
 This is the case of the canvas of the Last Supper in the Cathedral of Cusco.
 We have the classic elements of traditional Christian Last Supper paintings, but it clearly noticeable that the feast was given in Cusco.
 In the painting, you can see chili peppers, fruits, corn, and the most important thing: a guinea pig, the most important delicacy of the region, since pre-Hispanic times.
 The painting is attributed to Peruvian painter Marcos Zapata, who used to incorporate cultural blends like these into his works.